Lois Hole

 Lois Elsa Hole, CM, AOE DStJ (née Veregin; 30 January 1929 – 6 January 2005) was a Canadian politician, businesswoman, academician, professional gardener and best-selling author.
 She was the 15th Lieutenant Governor of Alberta from 10 February 2000 until her death on 6 January 2005.
 She was known as the "Queen of Hugs" for breaking with protocol and hugging almost everyone she met, including journalists, diplomats and other politicians.

 Early life and family

 Lois Elsa Veregin was born in Buchanan, Saskatchewan, to Michael M. Veregin and Elsa Viktoria Norsten in 1929, not 1933, as was later misreported.
-Her family moved to Edmonton, Alberta in 1948, where she completed her education at Old Scona Academic High School.
+Her family moved to Edmonton, Alberta in 1948, where she completed her education at Strathcona Composite High School.

 In 1950, she met Ted Hole, a young University of Alberta agriculture student.
 Several years later they married and moved to a 200 acre farm near St. Albert, Alberta.
 Lois and Ted Hole ran a successful market garden business from their farm which they, along with their sons Bill and Jim, incorporated as Hole's Greenhouses & Gardens Ltd. in 1979.
 It remained one of Western Canada's largest retail greenhouse stores until it closed in early 2011 when the Hole family moved the operation to their new site on the edge of Lois Hole Centennial Provincial Park, and opened the Enjoy Centre.